 Sometimes you can even sign up for alerts from specific employers.
 This also helps you get a better grasp on the labour market by showing you which companies you might work for, but it also helps you concentrate on applying to fitting positions, instead of just any position that seems remotely applicable to your skill set.

-When you are looking for a job in Germany but you are living abroad, it is vital that you convey your language skills and location honestly in your digital profiles.
+When you are looking for a but you are living abroad, it is vital that you convey your language skills and location honestly in your digital profiles.
 If you speak German (or other languages), many platforms offer the opportunity to create a profile in multiple languages.
 This way you can signal to employers that you do speak the language.
 With location, instead of changing it to a city in Germany where you do not live, keep your location honest and accurate with where you are at the moment.
 You can use the summary section on profiles to show your interest or plans to work in Germany.
 Last, check with the universities you have attended about alumni that may work in Germany, and reach out to them about their careers.
 This is not about asking them for a job, but getting to know them and about their experiences.

 To sum up, focus on what is most important when searching for a job online: create a time-efficient job search strategy, narrow in on companies instead of position openings, and mind international job seeking etiquette.
 Make your job hunt with social media a useful instrument, not a distraction!